Apshravya/Apshravya/README.md

 ## Hello, I'm Shravya
 <a href="https://www.linkedin.com/in/shravya-agala-padmegowda/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a current master's student majoring in CyberSecurity and Project Management with a profound interest in technology with good management skills and a dedication to solving complex problems.
+I am a master's student specializing in CyberSecurity and Project Management, driven by a deep passion for technology and equipped with strong management skills.
+My commitment to tackling complex challenges defines my approach to learning and professional growth.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...